Multi-Table Classifier¶

 }

-to 10.
-We can change it for this example:
+).
+We change these values for this example:

 KhiopsClassifier(n_features=1000, n_trees=0)In a Jupyter environment, please rerun this cell to show the HTML representation or trust the notebook.